miguelbper/python-template/README.md

 .
 ├── .github
 │   └── workflows
-│       ├── code-quality.yaml  # Runs linting and type checking
+│       ├── code-quality.yaml  # Runs all pre-commit hooks (which includes linting and formatting)
 │       ├── coverage.yaml      # Reports test coverage to Codecov
 │       ├── publish.yaml       # Whenever there is a new tag, publishes the package to GitHub / PyPi │       └── tests.yaml         # Runs the test suite